dronekit/dronekit-python/docs/examples/guided-set-speed-yaw-demo.rst

 .. note::

     The `documentation <https://pixhawk.ethz.ch/mavlink/#SET_POSITION_TARGET_LOCAL_NED>`_ lists a number of possible frames of reference.
-At time of writing experimentation indicates that the actual frame use is always relative to the home location (not the vehicle, as indicated by MAV_FRAME_BODY_NED).
+    Up until Copter 3.2.1 the actual frame use is always relative to the home location (not the vehicle, as indicated by MAV_FRAME_BODY_NED).

 .. code-block:: python